This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 If you want to see many other lists you can keep in your bullet journal, here are 145 examples of collections and lists for your bullet journal

-I have the large “some day” list where I track all the things I need to get done at work even if they are not something I need to do right now.
+I have the large bullet journal master task list list where I track all the things I need to get done at work even if they’re not something I need to do right now.
 I tend to be forgetful so I need to write these things down.

-It is important that I don’t write all of these things on my day to day to do list because it could easily become multiple pages.
-When your to-do list is very long, it’s useless.
-If you’re anything like me, at that point you will find yourself spending more time reading your to-do list than actually getting things done!
+It is important that I don’t write all of these things on my day to day bullet journal to do list because it could easily become multiple pages.
+When your to do list is very long, it’s useless.
+If you’re anything like me, at that point you will find yourself spending more time reading your to do list than actually getting things done!

 I read a few excellent books that helped me to get clear on how to prioritize since at times it seems everything on a to-do list is equally important.
 I highly recommend them.

 At other times, I keep a larger list of items I need to get done in a week.
-Keep in mind that I do not put everything from my large list on this weekly list.
+Keep in mind that I don’t put everything from my bullet journal master task list on this weekly list.
 I only include the things I need to accomplish in the coming week.

 This list might fill a whole page.
 This list can look overwhelming, especially if it is not in order of priority.